josembergff/jff-client-oidc-csharp/jff_client_oidc_csharp/README.md

 # Client OIDC C#
-Simple client for request OIDC token and requests
+Simple client for request OIDC token and requests.
+Having the standard version and the version for the .net classic system.

 ## Install